Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 Since we seem to have a working implementation, let's build and run a new OffcutsCam.app (not the end-to-end testing app), uninstall the old extension, reboot, and install a new extension.

 It works!
-Well, mine works, yours might need some more debugging.
-Good thing you know how to use unified logging, lldb, and an end-to-end testing app to debug your CMIO Camera Extension with (almost) no reboots.
+Well, mine works; yours might need some more debugging.
+Good thing you know how to use unified logging, Xcoe lldb, and an end-to-end testing app to debug your CMIO Camera Extension with (almost) no reboots.
 You can take a look at my working version on [Github](https://github.com/Halle/TechnicalDifficulties), remembering to change all incidences of team ID and organization ID from mine to yours.

 Now that we know how to make a software camera extension with communication from its container app, and we know how to debug, next up will be fun stuff, in **part 3 of my CMIO Camera Extension Series: building a creative camera with realtime effects processing using vImage Pixel Buffers, which can use the Continuity Camera Webcam**.